不作死就不会死

 Cultural Context

 Reflects a fatalistic humor about self-inflicted consequences deeply embedded in Chinese internet culture.
 The phrase captures the uniquely satisfying feeling of watching someone suffer the exact consequences they were warned about — without sympathy, but without cruelty either.
 The English adoption showed Chinese meme culture could transcend language barriers.
+The term originated and spread primarily on Weibo.

 Similar Expressions in English